Japan votes in test for new PM Kishida, political stability - Up News Info

 “There’s only the LDP, but it’s a negative choice.”

-(Reporting by Sakura Murakami, Elaine Lies, Irene Wang and Daniel Leussink; Writing by Sakura Murakami and Elaine Lies; Editing by William Mallard)
+(Reporting by Sakura Murakami, Elaine Lies, Irene Wang, Daniel Leussink and Yoshifumi Takemoto; Writing by Sakura Murakami and Elaine Lies; Editing by William Mallard)

 Advertisement